ymath-io/ymath.io/content/courses/exponents/exponents-basic/special-powers/index.md

 $$x^2=0+x\cdot x$$
 $$x^1=0+x$$
 $$x^0=0$$
-Sure, exponentiation is repeated multiplication, but just because there's a pattern doesn't mean something is t
+Sure, exponentiation is repeated multiplication, so using the additive identity doesn't make much sense, but just because there's a pattern doesn't mean something is true.
+So, let's use our exponentiation properties to show that $x^0=1$ makes a lot more sense than $x^0=0$.

 ### What about $0^0$?
 This is a tricky question!
 By our $0$ as a Base Rule, it should equal $0$, but by our $0$ as an Exponent Rule, it should equal $1$.
 So, which is it?